uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ![](images/worksheet_3.1/create_cylinder.jpg)

-- Create a cylinder with the following properties
+- Create a cylinder with the following properties:

 	- radius 5
 	- height 10